How does one even eat light?

 My experience as an accident investigator has taught me that when someone uses the words ‘heavy landing’ they really mean ‘crash’.
-And that even the most experienced, intelligent human beings get tired or lose concentration, killing themselves/their colleagues because they weren’t paying close enough attention, or didn’t rest when they needed to.
+And that even the most experienced, intelligent, well meaning humans can get tired or lose concentration, killing themselves/their colleagues because they weren’t paying close enough attention, or didn’t rest when they needed to.

 Even with photography there are skills that I apply elsewhere.
-I'm often employed as a lighting director for my videographer colleagues who are too busy gesticulating signs of affection from their groins towards their Red cameras to worry about making sure the scene is lit properly.
+I’m often employed as a lighting director for my video production colleagues who are too busy gesticulating signs of affection from their groins towards their Red cameras to worry about making sure the scene is lit properly.